zw2700/local-loss/README.md

+# Frank's Edit
+This repo is for research purposes only.

 # Training neural networks with local error signals
 This repo contains PyTorch code for training neural networks without global backprop.
 Experiments are performed by Arild Nøkland and Lars Hiller Eidnes.